Gavin Sheets Player Props: White Sox vs. Athletics

-The Chicago White Sox, including Gavin Sheets (.174 slugging percentage in past 10 games, including zero homers), take on starter Kyle Muller and the Oakland Athletics at Oakland-Alameda County Coliseum, Saturday at 4:07 PM ET.
+On Sunday, Gavin Sheets (.143 slugging percentage in past 10 games, with zero home runs) and the Chicago White Sox play the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
+First pitch is at 4:07 PM ET.

-In his most recent game he had a hitless performance (0-for-3) against the Athletics.
+In his last game he had a hitless performance (0-for-1) against the Athletics.

 Gavin Sheets Game Info & Props vs. the Athletics